TunaFishyy/UnkaBot/README.md

 # UnkaBot
-A Discord bot made for a private Discord server Unka.
+A Discord bot made for a private Discord server

-neki random bot kog san napravija, zanemarite